-Mobile Phone is a ubiquitous addition to personal life.
-It also holds a lot of information about the owner.
+A mobile Phone is a ubiquitous addition to personal life.
+It may also holds a lot of information about the owner.
 Criminals are increasingly targeting mobile phones as a way to compromise personal and organisation security in one way or another, often with data being stolen.
-Produce a game, that is fun to play, but informs the public about mobile phone security and how to protect themselves or their businesses.
+Produce a game that is fun to play, but informs the public about mobile phone security and how to protect themselves or their businesses.

 Year 10 Dark Web